Linux Flashing Guide

 The provided flash tool is already configured for your Gemini.
 To create a backup of your NVRAM partition, just click on the Readback tab and then on the Add button.
 A row will appear in the table as in the following screenshot.

-Next, just click the Read Back button, connect your Gemini to your PC and restart the Gemini.
-Once booting, the flash tool will detect the unit and will write the NVRAM partition on a file on your hard disk called NVRAM0 (see screenshot below).
+Next, just click the Read Back button, connect your PC to the left end USB-C port on your Gemini and restart the Gemini.
+Once booted, the flash tool will detect the unit and will write the NVRAM partition on a file on your hard disk called NVRAM0 (see screenshot below).
 It’s a good idea to keep this file as a backup, together with the customised Scatter file.

 Flashing the Gemini Linux firmware

-To start the flashing process, just click the big Download button, connect your Gemini to your PC and restart the Gemini.
+To start the flashing process, just click the big Download button, connect your PC to the left end USB-C port on your Gemini and restart the Gemini.
 Once booting, the flash tool will detect the unit and will start flashing the device with the selected firmware.

 The following screenshot shows a successfully completed flashing process: